X

 Read this article for more information about how to grow roselle hibiscus

-10 Vegetables that love hot weather: Sweet Potatoes
+Vegetables to plant in hot climates: Sweet Potatoes

 How to plant sweet potatoes: